Kane Evans: 2021

 In round 5 of the 2021 NRL season, he made his debut for New Zealand against Manly-Warringah.

 On 19 July, it was announced that Evans was under investigation by the NRL after cameras at the ground spotted an obscene message on Evans wrist tape which read “Fold some c**t”.
 Evans did not feature in New Zealand's round 18 match against Penrith as he was 18th man.

-New Zealand CEO Cameron George spoke to the media saying “We don’t accept that, we don’t condone it, or think it’s appropriate and I’m waiting to see if there is anything that comes from it from the NRL.
-I’m assuming that’s going to be today and I told Kane this morning to be ready for something.
-So we’ll wait and see what happens, but from a club perspective we’ll work with the NRL and see where we land with everything".
+New Zealand CEO Cameron George spoke to the media saying “We don't accept that, we don't condone it, or think it's appropriate and I'm waiting to see if there is anything that comes from it from the NRL.
+I'm assuming that's going to be today and I told Kane this morning to be ready for something.
+So we'll wait and see what happens, but from a club perspective we'll work with the NRL and see where we land with everything".

 On 21 July, Evans was fined $5000 by the NRL over the incident.

 In round 21, Evans was sent to the sin bin twice during New Zealand's 18-16 victory over Cronulla.
 In one incident, Evans was sent to the bin after punching Cronulla player Will Chambers twice in the face.

 In round 25, Evans was sent to the sin bin for fighting in the club's 44-0 loss against the Gold Coast.

 The following week, Evans was suspended for five matches in relation to the incident.

 On 8 October, Evans was released by the New Zealand Warriors even though the player still had one year left on his contract.

 On 27 October, Evans signed a two-year deal to join English side Hull F.C.

 2022

 In round 4 of the 2022 Super League season, Evans made his club debut for Hull F.C. against Castleford.
-The following week, he was sent to the sin bin during the clubs victory over Leeds.
+The following week, he was sent to the sin bin during the club's victory over Leeds.
 Evans played a total of 17 games for Hull F.C. in the 2022 season as the club finished 9th.

+2023

+Evans played 6 games to start the season.

+On 16 May, Evans was granted an immediate release from his Hull F.C. contract.

+2024

+On 19 March 2024, it was reported that Kane had signed with Australian side Glebe Dirty Reds playing in the Ron Massey Cup.